alokkumarr/my-big-project-/doc/operations.md

 Before starting an installation of SAW ensure the following is provided:

-1. A host for running SAW, with 32 GB of memory and CentOS 7 as the operating system (the target host)
+1. At least one host for running SAW (the target host), with 32 GB of memory and CentOS 7 as the operating system

-2. A host for deploying SAW from (the deploy host), which will be used to run the deploy command and store the environment configuration
+2. A host for deploying from (the deploy host), running CentOS 7 as the operating system.
+This host will be used to run the deploy command and store the environment configuration.
+The deploy host is typically common to the entire environment.

-3. SAW environment configuration
+3. SAW environment configuration (see next section)

 # Configuring